Sponge Cakes are cakes with a light, airy texture.

 A sponge cake is not the same as a pound cake.

-If taking eggs out of the fridge, let them come to room temperature or warm them in a bowl of warm water for 10 minutes first before using.
+If you store your eggs in the fridge, let them come to room temperature or warm them in a bowl of warm water for 10 minutes first before using.

 To beat them, use an electric hand-mixer or stand mixer; but not a blender — the blades in a blender are designed for chopping and aren’t good at getting air into a cake batter.
 Though you can always do it by hand, if you want the exercise.

-Get the oven heated in advance.
+Get the oven heated in advance before the cake goes into the oven.
 Don’t let the cake wait for it to come up to temperature.

 Don’t grease the cake pans: you want to allow the dough to grip the sides of the pan as it rises during baking.